Luligu/matterbridge-zigbee2mqtt/README.md

 ## Alexa

-In the plugin config add each switch device to the lightList or outletList cause they don't show up like switch (Matterbridge uses a modified switch device type without client cluster that Alexa doesn't recognize).
+In the plugin config add each switch device to the lightList or outletList if they don't show up like switch (Matterbridge uses a modified switch device type without client cluster that Alexa doesn't recognize).

 ## SmartThings